-Estimated capital, annual operation and maintenance (O&M), and present worth costs for the selected remedy is presented in Table 6.
+Estimated capital, annual operation, and maintenance (O&M), and present worth costs for the selected remedy is presented in Table 6.
 Annual O&M costs are calculated from the completion of the first year.
-Present worth costs are calculated over 30 years and include capital costs plus 29 years of annual O&M. All estimated costs are based on 30 years consistent with EPA guidance.
-The anticipated total cost to implement the selected remedy is \$643,368.
+Present worth costs are calculated over 30 years consistent with EPA guidance and include capital costs plus 29 years of annual O&M in the form of educational awareness.
+The anticipated total cost to implement the selected remedy is \$4,361,093.